Experience on your side:

 Megan will represent your interests regardless of your location throughout the state of Florida.

-The Department of Health has attorneys reviewing your case, making the recommendations to the panel members whether or not to file an administrative complaint, prosecuting the case before the judge, and presenting the matter to the Board of Nursing.
+The Department of Health has attorneys reviewing your case, making a recommendation to the Panel Members to either close the case or file an Administrative Complaint.
 Do not go it alone.
 Experienced legal representation is vital.
 Megan is willing to work with nurses on payment plans knowing that they are already experiencing a difficult time and if an administrative complaint is filed will be responsible to pay the costs of the investigation

 by the Department of Health.

 diverting narcotics from an employer for personal use does not mean the end of your career in the vast majority of cases.
 IPN is the impaired practitioners program that monitors nurses who have struggled with addiction.

 Entering the IPN program will require an evaluation, treatment and restrictions on your narcotics access